NMT President's Club

 The difficulty of the university’s curriculum often contributes to student’s financial challenges.
 Most undergraduate students at our state-sponsored science and engineering school require five or more years to complete a bachelor’s degree.

-“Since most government scholarship programs only fund four years of university study, the President’s Scholarship Fund every year helps fifth-year students complete their degree work,” former President López said.
+“Since most government scholarship programs only fund four years of university study, the President’s Tuition Assistance Fund every year helps fifth-year students complete their degree work,” former President López said.
 “For these students, we have developed a variety of ways to help them financially after their fourth year and this is one way.”

 The President’s Club welcomes new members who are interested in helping the next generation of Techies complete their degree and become leaders in their fields.